milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 Contact in event of unauthorized Google Pay account, GPB Card transactions or Google Pay Balance transfers.
 If you believe your Google Pay account username and password, your GPB Card PIN or your GPB Card has been lost or stolen or that someone has initiated a P2P Payment, GPB Card transaction or otherwise transferred money from funds we hold and reflect in your Google Pay account (if no activated Google Pay Balance) or your Google Pay Balance without your permission, contact GPC as indicated above in the "Statement of Your Liability" section.

-Statement of Your Liability - Bill Payment Transactions.

-This section only applies to Nest Renew Premium Bill Payment transactions funded by your debit card, or from your checking or savings account.

-Please tell us IMMEDIATELY if you believe your Nest Renew Premium Bill Payment Service username and password have been lost or stolen.
-You may contact Nest Renew Premium support by calling us at 1-855-870-2997, using the “Contact Us” form at http://nestrenew.google.com, or mailing or delivering your written request to

-Google

-Nest Renew

-1600 Amphitheatre Parkway

-Mountain View, CA 94043

-If you tell us within 4 business days after you learn of the loss or theft of your Bill Payment Service username and password, you can lose no more than $50 if someone used your Bill Payment Service username and password without your permission.
-If you do NOT tell us within 4 business days after you learn of the loss or theft of your Bill Payment Service username and password, and we can prove we could have stopped someone from using your Bill Payment Service username and password without your permission if you had told us, you could lose as much as $500.

-Also, if your Payment Method statement shows Bill Payment transactions that you did not make, please tell us at once.
-If you do not tell us within 90 days (after the statement was made available to you, you may not get back any money you lost after the 90 days if we can prove that we could have stopped someone from taking the money if you had told us in time.
-If a good reason (such as a long trip or a hospital stay) kept you from telling us within the 90-day time period, we will extend the time periods.
-Contact in event of unauthorized Bill Payment transactions.
-If you believe someone has initiated a Bill Payment or otherwise engaged in a Bill Payment transaction without your permission, contact GPC as indicated above in the "Statement of Your Liability - Bill Payment" section.

-D. Our Liability to You For Errors Involving Google Pay Transactions, GPB Card Transactions or P2P Payments Subject To This Section 6 - EFT Error Resolution Policy
+C. Our Liability to You For Errors Involving Google Pay Transactions, GPB Card Transactions or P2P Payments Subject To This Section 5 - EFT Error Resolution Policy

-If we do not complete a Google Pay transaction, GPB Card transaction or P2P Payment subject to this Section 6 – EFT Error Resolution Policy on time or in the correct amount according to our Terms of Service agreement, we will be liable for your losses or damages to the extent required under the federal Electronic Fund Transfer Act.
+If we do not complete a Google Pay transaction, GPB Card transaction or P2P Payment subject to this Section 5 – EFT Error Resolution Policy on time or in the correct amount according to our Terms of Service agreement, we will be liable for your losses or damages to the extent required under the federal Electronic Fund Transfer Act.
 However, there are some exceptions.
 We will not be liable, for instance:

 (1) If, through no fault of ours, you do not have enough money in your Google Pay Balance, funds held by us and reflected in your Google Pay account interface (if no activated Google Pay Balance) or other Payment Method to make the Google Pay transaction, GPB Card transaction or P2P Payment.